umbalaconmeogia/learn-laravel/gui/links/devNote.md

 Learn coding Laravel UI application following the tutorial [Laravel Tutorial: Step by Step Guide to Building Your First Laravel Application](https://laravel-news.com/your-first-laravel-application)

+The version of Laravel in this tutorial is too old.
+I completed the development with some adjustment, but not complete the testing yet.

 ## Create project

 * Create project *links*